mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 ## Save money by offering flexibility

 Resist the temptation to be overly rigid about timing.
-It might sound great to have your writers complete assignments within one business day, but that requirement limits the pool of writers and drives rates up.
+It might sound great to have your writers complete assignments within one business day, but that requirement limits the pool of writers and drives up their rates.

 Think about it from the writers' perspective.
 If they're juggling several clients at once, what if they receive several assignments that require a one-day turnaround?
 They either have to pass on jobs that require this or take those jobs only when the pay is extremely high.

 Instead, offer writers as much flexibility as you can.
 You probably can't wait a year, but think about your real timing requirements, not just what sounds ideal.
-It'll save you money and bring you better candidates.
+Can you tolerate a turnaround time of a week or more on assignments?
+If so, you'll save money and attract better candidates if you offer this flexibility.

-For Is It Keto, I explained in the job description that timing was flexible.
-I expected freelancers to communicate to me when they'd complete assignments, but I was fine waiting a few days until they could fit me in.
+The job description for Is It Keto told candidates that timing was flexible, but that they should communicate clearly about when they would deliver work.

 ## Pay per hour, per word, or per piece?